xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 <img align="right" src="/img/old_portfolio.png"  style="width: 400px; border-radius: .5em; margin: 10px;"/>
 {{< /rawhtml >}}

 Before I conduct the autopsy, I wanted to explain what I hope to accomplish in doing so.
 I'm here to show what I've learned for both self-promotion and educational purposes.
 I think this is actually a pitfall other junior and mid-level devs could fall into and I want to fast track them towards a better path.
 As for self-promotion, a key skill for devs is the ability to evaluate one's self, without letting your ego get in the way.
-Its how we get better and learn from others.
-Its part of being teachable and likeable in a workplace.
+It's how we get better and learn from others.
+It's part of being teachable and likeable in a workplace.
 That's not a narrative you get to see on a portfolio site... but a blog?
 Well, I'm getting ahead of myself...

 So, objectivity in hand and ego aside, here's what painfully sticks out to me today, 5 years later: